MartinThoma/MartinThoma.github.io/_posts/2013-05-16-the-collatz-sequence.md

 title: The Collatz sequence
 author: Martin Thoma
 date: 2013-05-16 23:58:45.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- Visualization
-- mathematics
-- Project Euler
+tags: Visualization, mathematics, Project Euler
 featured_image: 2013/05/collatz-thumb.png
 ---
 The goal of this post is to show you some tools that allow you to visualize data.
 And I also want to analyze some basic characteristics of the Collatz sequence.